All Episodes

 They upheld the provision requiring a check of immigration status for people otherwise detained.

-Well, April 28, 2010, in Atumwa, Iowa, Indian Hills Community College, Obama had a town meeting, and he got this question.
+Well, April 28, 2010, in Otumwa, Iowa, Indian Hills Community College, Obama had a town meeting, and he got this question.

-I was wondering uh what what your plan was for our undocumented workers who helped establish this country.
+I was wondering what your plan was for our undocumented workers who helped establish this country.

 That's something that could potentially happen.

-So the court upheld for now the provision allowing local cops to check status, upheld the provision requiring a check of immigration status for people otherwise detained, uh, and and ice cream parlors are not now de facto detention centers or so Obama lost the ice cream uh uh provision.
+So the court upheld for now the provision allowing local cops to check status, upheld the provision requiring a check of immigration status for people otherwise detained.

-The other provisions I'm I all the all morning long when they came out with with with four different uh well, not rulings, four provisions in the ruling, I was I was asking myself how many people even knew that there were three other provisions bef besides this one.
+The other provisions, all morning long, when they came out with four different, well, not rulings, four provisions in the ruling, I was asking myself, how many people even knew that there were three other provisions besides this one?

 The only provision anybody ever talked about was the one that was upheld.

-Now the attorney general of Arizona, and by the way, Governor Brewer, she's released a statement calling it a big win, which you would expect on CNN this morning.
+Now, the Attorney General of Arizona, and by the way, Governor Brewer, she's released a statement calling it a big win, which you would expect.

-John King talked to the attorney general Tom Horn, and his thoughts on the matter are thus.
+On CNN this morning, John King talked to the Attorney General Tom Horne, and his thoughts on the matter are thus.

-You can always have an applied challenge later on, but I think it's a big win because this was the big issue, which is a requirement that a police officer legally stops or arrests someone and has reasonable suspicion the person is here illegally, must check with ice.
+You can always have an applied challenge later on, but I think it's a big win because this was the big issue, which is the requirement that a police officer who legally stops or arrests someone and has reasonable suspicion their person is serious illegally must check with ICE.

 I've been predicting we would win that one.

-The other three, there was very little discussion at oral argument, so it was kind of hard to predict.
+The other three, there was very little discussion at oral arguments, so it was kind of hard to predict.

-But the other three, I think, are minor compared to the to the big controversial issue, which was the requirement that police officers who lawfully stop or arrest someone and have reasonable suspicion the person's here illegally must check with ice as to the status of that person.
+But the other three, I think, are minor compared to the big controversial issue, which was the requirement that police officers who lawfully stop or arrest someone and have reasonable suspicion the person's here illegally must check with ICE as to the status of that person.

 Right.